cordialgerm/foe_foundry/data/5e_canonical/magma_mephit.md

 ***Claws.*** *Melee Weapon Attack:* +3 to hit, reach 5 ft., one creature. *Hit:* 3 (1d4+1) slashing damage plus 2 (1d4) fire damage.

 ***Fire Breath (Recharge 6)***.
 The mephit exhales a 15-foot cone of fire.
-Each creature in that area must make a DC 11 Dexterity saving throw, taking 7 (2d6) fire damage on a failed save, or half as much damage on a successful one.
+Each creature in that area must make a DC 11 Dexterity saving throw, taking 7 (2d6) fire damage on a failed save, or half as much damage on a successful one.</statblock>